Asifkhan127001/Penetration-test/Footprinting/Footprinting-INFO.md

 8. An Organization’s Website: It’s the best place to begin for an attacker.
 If an attacker wants to look for open-source information, which is information freely provided to clients, customers, or the general public then simply the best option is: “ORGANISATION’s WEBSITE”.
 9. Using Neo Trace: NeoTrace is a powerful tool for getting path information.
 The graphical display displays the route between you and the remote site, including all intermediate nodes and their information.
 NeoTrace is a well-known GUI route tracer program.
 Along with a graphical route, it also displays information on each node such as IP address, contact information, and location.
 10. Who is: This is a website that serves a good purpose for Hackers.
 Through this website information about the domain name, email-id, domain owner, etc; a website can be traced.
 Basically, this serves as a way for Website Footprinting.
+11. GITHUB: Github IT service management company overall 99% company project in github so github is best option to find information like any company